arman-hpp/Tosan-Academy-Final-Java-Project/README.md

 # Tosan-Academy-Final-Java-Project
-This repository is the final project of Java course by Ali Gholami at Tosan Academy.
-In this project the Java version is 17, so it needs JDK 18 to be run.
+This repository is the final project of Java course by Ali Gholami at Tosan Academy.\
+This project is based on Spring Boot 3, which requires Java 17.

 #### Prerequisites
 * Maven